-On Empresas Banesto 3's behalf, the trustee entered into a swap agreement with Banesto.
+On Empresas Banesto 3's behalf, the trustee will enter into a swap agreement with Banesto.
 This swap will provide protection against adverse interest rate resetting and movements.

-The issuer paid the swap counterparty the total interest received on the performing loans (loans in arrears for more than 90 days).
+The issuer will pay the swap counterparty the total interest received on the performing loans (loans in arrears for more than 90 days).

-The issuer receives from the swap counterparty an amount equivalent to the reference rate on the notes, plus a margin of 60 bps, plus the servicing fee in case of replacement.
+The issuer will receive from the swap counterparty an amount equivalent to the reference rate on the notes, plus a margin of 60 bps, plus the servicing fee in case of replacement.